virtualizebrief/collection/storefront/readme.md

 # Storefront
 ## General collection <br>
 Common features for Citrix Storefront.
 Click on a script to see a more detailed write up at our github wiki.

+> [!NOTE]
-For .js files you'll want to put the code in the default file: custom/script.js on your Storefront store.
+> For .js files you'll want to put the code in the default file: custom/script.js on your Storefront store.

 | Command | Description |
 | :--- | :--- |